 These differences in maps can make a difference as to how a device sees and chooses your route from the GPS points you give it.
 We need to be aware then of what map we’re using and test to see what differences that has to the one that the route/track was created on.

 Some may be using Google Maps, so that’s your basemap.
 Some of us might be using Garmin devices and the Basecamp app which is their own they’ve created from licensed sources.
-Some other apps and devices might use the OpenStreetMap project.
+Some other apps and devices might use the OpenStreetMap project like OSMAnd or Kurviger.

 OpenStreetMap and Google Maps are sufficiently different that designing a route on one may not get you the exactly same sequence of roads as on the other.
 This is often because we’re going on small, minor roads with lots of branches so when the app overlays a GPS point on a map it might not be on the road we want, but on a road nearby, so it will route differently.
-(This may be an issue with the app as well as the map.)
+Also, some smaller roads are not considered roads if your app defaults to a car plan.
+You’d actually be surprised how different some maps are as to how they see narrow roads as passable or not.

 Let’s look at my own example for what not to do:

-My first year I had the source route “golden master” [GM] .kml from TougeExpress made in Google Maps.
-I imported that .kml file into trip planning website Furkot – which also uses Google Maps – and exported as a .gpx route and then imported it into my navigation application on my phone – OSMAnd+.
+My first year I had the source route “golden master” [GM] .kml file from TougeExpress made in Google Maps.
+I imported that .kml file into trip planning website Furkot – which also uses Google Maps – and exported it as a .gpx route and then imported it into my navigation application on my phone – OSMAnd.

 It didn’t go so well.

-When I missed a turn the app running on my smartphone would try to recalculate to get me to the next waypoint, since it was the only real information it had, and the way it chose to get there may or may not have been on the GM since it was finding its own way between waypoints.
+When I missed a turn the app running on my smartphone would try to recalculate to get me to the next waypoint, since it was the only real information it had as a route, and the way it chose to get there may or may not have been on the GM since it was finding its own way between waypoints based on my settings for road preference.

-Some of this was my lack of understanding of the application but I also didn’t understand that the exported Furkot route was still using Google Maps base, and OSMAnd+ is based on OSM (OpenStreetMap).
+Some of this was my lack of understanding of the application but I also didn’t understand that the exported Furkot route was still using Google Maps base, and OSMAnd is based on OSM (OpenStreetMap).
 My app was therefore trying to create a 500Km set of roads from very few waypoints, relatively, on a map which was sort of the same.
+It’s a lot to ask.

 An exported track would’ve been better, but not perfect.

-The next year I used the Kurviger website which also uses OSM.
+The next year I used the Kurviger website which also uses OSM as its map system.
 I went the long way around by making an exact copy of the Gold Master roads by comparing TE’s route natively in Google Maps and Kurviger side by side and then exporting from Kurviger as a .gpx track.
-This meant I had to split the route into 3 sections as this is a high resolution solution, and at the time Kurviger seemed to struggle with more than a certain number of its route designing points.
-This issue with Kurviger seems to have been resolved by 2022.

-Breaking it into multiple parts as a track also meant my OSMAnd+ phone app could follow it, and quickly guide me back to the track, not a waypoint if I missed a turn.
+Breaking it into multiple parts as a track also meant my OSMAnd phone app could follow it more easily as fewer calculations, and quickly guide me back to the track, not a waypoint if I missed a turn.
+Which I did.
+A few times.

-This process took a long time for me to do the first time, but you should know what to look for along the way anyway.
+This process took a long time for me to do the first time, but it shows you what to look for along the way and how to make a real ‘route’.
 This worked well for me (and it gives you an idea of the work TE puts in!).

 Also, don’t forget to mark the fuel stops / places of interest in your system too which TE provides.
 The fuels stops TE lists are open – sometimes others you see on maps aren’t open when you think they are (sigh).
 Also, there’s often a gate we need to be through by ~ 5pm.
 Good to know where it is!